justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

    - Slice the first three rows using integer-based indexing (`iloc`), and print the result.

 ### **Task 2: Data Aggregation**

+Again, you create a markdown cell to show where you have the code for this task, and a code cell containing the code for the task.
+Do this throughout, whenever you are doing your homework in Jupyter notebooks.

 1. **Group `df1` by 'Age' and aggregate the 'Salary' column:**
    - Calculate the mean, sum, and count of the salary for each age group.
    - Display the aggregated results.